 Skip to nav Skip to content

 Follow-up care is extraordinarily important to screen for bladder cancer recurrence – a reappearance of cancer cells, either in the bladder or elsewhere in the body, after the primary treatment for bladder cancer is completed.
-This care will be scheduled by your physician to ensure that if your bladder cancer should reappear, it is treated early for maximum effectiveness.
+Your physician will schedule this care to ensure that if your bladder cancer should reappear, it is treated early for maximum effectiveness.

 Your follow-up plan may include a variety of physical examinations and/or medical tests, all designed to detect any abnormalities that might indicate bladder cancer recurrence.
 These examinations and/or tests may include: